 The District may take action to ensure the safety and security of the community and its members, while the grievance process of the Title IX case is pending.
 Interim protections and remedies may be imposed during the investigation of a Title IX report.
 Interim actions will be reviewed and implemented by the Title IX Team.
 The College will make reasonable efforts to communicate with the Parties to ensure that all safety, emotional, and physical well-being concerns are being addressed.
+The Colleges will provide written notification to the victim or complainant about options for, available assistance in, and how to request changes to academic, transportation, and working situations or protective measures (provided below) following and report of alleged domestic violence, dating violence, sexual assault, or stalking incident regardless of whether the victim chooses to report the crime to local law enforcement.

-The District will maintain the privacy of any remedial and protective measures provided under this Policy to the extent practicable and will promptly address any violation of the protective measures.
+The District will maintain the confidentiality of any remedial and protective measures provided under this Policy to the extent practicable and will promptly address any violation of the protective measures.
 All individuals are encouraged to report concerns about failure of another individual to abide by any restrictions imposed by a supportive measure.
 The District will take immediate and responsive action to enforce a previously implemented restriction if such restriction was violated.
 These actions may be applied to the Reporting Party(ies), the Responding Party(ies), or to student groups.
 Actions can include, but are not limited to:

-- A no-contact order placed between students, or between a student and another member of the college. - Changes in academic and work schedules, and/or student groups/clubs/organizations. - Assistance in requesting academic allowances, including rescheduling of exams and assignments. - Providing alternative course completion options (with agreement of appropriate faculty). - Issuance of a timely warning to college community. - Providing academic support services, such as tutoring. - Parking reassigned. - Providing an escort to ensure safe movement between class and/or work locations on campus for Employees Interim Actions. - A no-contact order placed between employees, or between an employee and another member of the college. - Changes in work, duties assigned, work groups, office location, or supervision.
+A no-contact order placed between students, or between a student and another member of the college.

-• Temporary suspension of duties.
+- Changes in academic and work schedules, and/or student groups/clubs/organizations. - Assistance in requesting academic allowances, including rescheduling of exams and assignments. - Providing alternative course completion options (with agreement of appropriate faculty). - Issuance of a timely warning to college community. - Providing academic support services, such as tutoring. - Parking reassigned. - Providing an escort to ensure safe movement between class and/or work locations on campus for Employees Interim Actions. - A no-contact order placed between employees, or between an employee and another member of the college. - Changes in work, duties assigned, work groups, office location, or supervision. - Temporary suspension of duties.